Gasification Facilitates CO2 Capture

 Historically, the focus of emissions control was on sulfur dioxide and particulates, where a typical pulverized coal (PC) or coal gasification power plant was required to incorporate supporting technology to remove these pollutants to meet specific emissions regulations.
-Along with stricter limits on these as well as a broad range of pollutants including mercury, attention has also fallen on the issue of CO2 emissions from fossil fuel-based power production, given that 85% of greenhouse gas emissions are energy related, and 95% of those gas emissions are CO2.
-CO2 is becoming the focus of attention as its relation to global climate change becomes clearer.
+Stricter limits on these as well as a broad range of pollutants including mercury ensued over time.
+Currently, the climate crisis has concentrated attention on CO2 emissions from fossil fuel-based power production, given that 85% of GHG emissions are energy related, and 95% of those gas emissions are CO2.

 Gasification vs. Combustion in CO2 Emissions

-In gasification, on the other hand, oxygen is normally supplied to the gasifiers and just enough fuel is combusted to provide the heat to gasify the rest; moreover, gasification is often performed at elevated pressure.
-The resulting syngas is typically at higher pressure and not diluted by nitrogen, allowing for much easier, efficient, and less costly removal of CO2 (and other pollutants as well, demonstrated by the extremely low emissions of sulfur and nitrous oxides in addition to low levels of particulate matter and other contaminants such as heavy metals characteristic of gasification processes).
+On the other hand, in gasification oxygen is normally supplied to the gasifiers and just enough fuel is combusted to provide the heat to gasify the remainder; moreover, gasification is often performed at elevated pressure.
+The resulting syngas is typically at higher pressure and not diluted by nitrogen, allowing for much easier, efficient, and less costly removal of CO2 (and other pollutants as well, demonstrated by the extremely low emissions of sulfur and nitrogen oxides in addition to low levels of particulate matter and other contaminants such as heavy metals characteristic of gasification processes).
 Gasification and integrated gasification combined cycle (IGCC)'s unique ability to easily remove CO2 from the syngas prior to its combustion in a gas turbine (called "Pre-Combustion" CO2 capture) is one of its great advantages over conventional combustion.

 The following figure demonstrates that even without taking into account the advantages IGCC has in ease of carbon capture it still emits less carbon dioxide emissions than the coal-fired PC plants.